marc-ferre/nanomito/README.md

 - Waits for basecalling completion via SLURM dependencies
 - Discovers all samples in `fastq_pass/` directory
+- **Automatic sample sheet filtering:** Only processes barcodes/aliases declared in `sample_sheet_*.csv` (column 4: alias, column 5: barcode)
+- Logs warnings for skipped samples not in sample sheet (helps identify contamination or sequencing errors)
+- Bypass filtering with `--all` option to process all discovered samples
 - Submits demultmt and modmito jobs for each discovered sample
 - Respects filtering options (--demultmt-only, --modmito-only, etc.)
 - Creates proper job dependencies between demultmt and modmito